techpubs-mf/style-guide-original/docs/lists.md

 - A complete lead-in sentence that describes the list's purpose, punctuated by a colon
 - A consistent hierarchy or order, such as alphabetization
-- More than 1 list item
+- More than 1one list item
-- No more than 1 sublist for each list item if needed, with at least 2 items in a sublist
+- No more than one sublist for each list item if needed, with at least two items in a sublist
 - Parallel sentence construction
 - Sentence case capitalization
-- 1 sentence or idea for each list item
+- One sentence or idea for each list item
 - End punctuation if the list items are complete sentences
 - No end punctuation if the list items are characters, words, or phrases